Skip to content

 • English meaning: Viking (the Norse explorers).

-• This term originated from a restaurant marketing concept in Japan and has no connection to Norse culture in its Japanese usage 3.
+• This term originated from a marketing promotion by a Japanese hotel in 1958 that offered a buffet under the name “Viking” to suggest abundance and variety.
+It has no connection to Norse culture in its Japanese usage and can confuse learners associating it with Vikings 3.

 9. コンセント (konsento)